mark-hahn/web-browser/README.md

 ![Animated GIF](https://github.com/mark-hahn/web-browser/blob/master/screenshots/browser.gif?raw=true)

 **Warning:** This is a preliminary version.
 Visiting certain pages (see *Typical Incompatible Websites* below) will cause the Atom window to crash and disappear.
-If you are browsing arbitrary pages make sure you work is saved.
+If you are browsing arbitrary pages make sure your work is saved.

 This is a web browser tightly integrated into the Atom editor.
 The web pages appear in the normal editor tabs.
 The pages are fully functional with scripting and linking.
 A browser toolbar appears at the top of the Atom window to allow simple webpage navigation.